BerndHagen/Medio-Universal-Downloader/README.md

 Medio gives you the flexibility to choose from a wide range of video and audio qualities:

 - **Video Quality Options:** `4320p`, `2160p`, `1440p`, `1080p`, `720p`, `480p`, `360p`, `240p`, `144p`
-- **Audio Quality Options:** `160k`, `128k`, `96k`, `64k`, `48k`, `32k`
+- **Audio Quality Options:** `320k`, `256k`, `160k`, `128k`, `96k`, `64k`, `48k`, `32k`

 Medio uses the ffmpeg library to recode the audio, ensuring that the final media file matches the user's selected audio quality, even down to `32 kbps` if needed.
-If the selected audio or video quality isn’t available on YouTube, Medio **automatically** selects the **highest available** quality for the one that isn’t supported, ensuring the best possible result.
-While Medio can technically support higher audio qualities, YouTube currently caps audio at `160 kbps`, so re-encoding beyond this limit would only increase file size without improving sound quality.
+If the selected audio or video quality isn't available on the source platform, Medio **automatically** selects the **highest available** quality for the one that isn't supported, ensuring the best possible result.

+**Note on URL Validation:** While YouTube URL validations are typically processed quickly, validations for other platforms may take a few additional seconds to complete.
+This is normal and ensures proper compatibility with various sources.

 ## **Table of Contents**